Andrewl7127/Cookpad-Scraper/README.md

-This web scraper scrapes recipes from https://cookpad.com.
-This specific example scrapes milkshake recipes and grabs the title, ingredients, steps, and URL link.
+This web scraper scrapes milkshake recipes from https://cookpad.com.
+It collects the title, ingredients, steps, and URL link.